EddyVerbruggen/nativescript-plugin-firebase/docs/MESSAGING.md

 </array>
 ```

-For Android you will not get the title and body if the notification was received while the application was in background, but you will get the *data* payload.
+For Android you will not get the title and body if the notification was received while the application was in the background, but you will get the *data* payload.

 Add the following services in the `app/App_Resources/Android/AndroidManifest.xml` to enable advanced FCM messaging:
 ```
 <manifest ... >